RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 rule for Valkey is a modified copy of /etc/logrotate.d/redis.

 ```
-# cp $TOP/v2/unit-file/lenticularis-logrotate /etc/logrotate.d/lenticularis
+cp $TOP/v2/unit-file/lenticularis-logrotate /etc/logrotate.d/lenticularis
-# vi /etc/logrotate.d/lenticularis
+vi /etc/logrotate.d/lenticularis
-# chmod 644 /etc/logrotate.d/lenticularis
+chmod 644 /etc/logrotate.d/lenticularis
 ```

 ## (Optional) Set up System Logging

-Logging in RedHat/Rocky is in memory by default.
+Logging in Rocky is in memory by default.
 It needs to be changed in the setting to keep logs across reboots.

 ```
 # vi /etc/systemd/journald.conf

-[Journal]
++[Journal]
-Storage=persistent
++Storage=persistent

 # systemctl restart systemd-journald
 ```